US E-Commerce Bookkeeping Guide 2026 | Amazon & Wayfair Sellers

 Amazon Vendor Central

-Revenue is generally recognized when control of goods transfers to Amazon, not simply when goods are shipped.
-Under U.S. GAAP (ASC 606), control typically transfers based on the agreed shipping terms (FOB shipping point vs FOB destination).
+Revenue is generally recognized when control of goods transfers under U.S. GAAP (ASC 606), depending on contract terms.

 Wayfair